hiroaki/maps.gpx/README.md

 constructor | description
 ------------|------------
-GPXCasualViewer( map_id:String, map_option?:Hash, app_option?:Hash ) | Arguments are same as constructor of `google.maps.Map`.
+MapsGPX( map_id:String, map_option?:Hash, app_option?:Hash ) | Arguments are same as constructor of `google.maps.Map`.
 Please see its document for details

 ### Instance Methods